 The Gardens represent Ann’s commitment to conservation and the preservation of a quiet retreat in the midst of a burgeoning city.
 The Gardens’ assemblage of over 250 rare palm species, cycads and unusual tropicals is recognized as one of the largest public collections in Florida.

-Ann Norton Sculpture Gardens is devoted to exhibiting works of other artists, preserving the founder’s studio and displaying her monumental sculptures in a secluded urban preserve where a notable collection of rare palms is continually being developed.
+ANSG is devoted to exhibiting works of other artists, preserving the founder’s studio and displaying her monumental sculptures in a secluded urban preserve where a notable collection of rare palms is continually being developed.

 Miles’s large-scale sculptures are prominently featured in many permanent and private collections throughout the United States, Europe, and South America.